James Charles Stuart Strange: Voyage to the Pacific Northwest

 Leaving Mackay behind, Strange left Nootka Sound in late July, 1786, sailing north.
 He stopped near the northern end of Vancouver Island, which he named Cape Scott, after David Scott, his patron in Mumbai (Bombay).
 He found and named the Scott Islands.
+He found San Josef Bay and named it Scott's Bay, also after his patron, but in that case his name did not survive to the present day.
 Strange explored the waters north of Vancouver Island, which he named Queen Charlotte Sound.
 Contact was made with a group of Kwakwaka'wakw off the north coast of Vancouver Continuing east and south around Vancouver Island Strange noted the more constricted waters of Queen Charlotte Strait.
 Strange's discovery of Queen Charlotte Strait revived speculation about Bartolome de Fonte's alleged Northwest Passage.
 Strange himself thought he had found the entrance to the fabled strait, but fur trading took priority and he did not investigate.
 Furs were not plentiful in this area, so Strange sailed north, making for Prince William Sound in Alaska, as Cook had done.

 On the way north land was sighted, probably Haida Gwaii, but Strange kept far to sea and passed by.
-On August 29, 1786, Cape Hinchinbrook, the entrance to Prince William Sound, was sighted.
+On 29 August 1786, Cape Hinchinbrook, the entrance to Prince William Sound, was sighted.
 The two ships entered and sailed to Snug Corner Cove, where Cook had anchored.
-They stayed for about two weeks, until September 16.
+They stayed for about two weeks, until 16 September.
 Strange tried to acquire furs but it was late in the season and there was little to be had.
 Additionally, the natives were far less enthusiastic about trade than the Nuu-chah-nulth.

 While at Prince William Sound Strange was joined by William Tipping of the Sea Otter.
 After their encounter, Tipping's Sea Otter was never seen again.
 It might have been attacked and destroyed, or it might have been lost at sea.

-In September, 1786, Strange left Prince William Sound and sailed to Canton, China.
+In September 1786, Strange left Prince William Sound and sailed to Canton, China.
 He sold his furs for about £5,600, which was not nearly enough to cover the expenses of the expedition, nor even his own personal investment.
 Although his venture was a financial disaster, Strange was one of the first trader-explorers working on Pacific Northwest Coast, along with James Hanna, Charles William Barkley, and George Dixon.